 Slingfilm is a personal art project looking at discarded film cameras, films, prints, cine films and all the lost memories they contain.

-The Slingfilm project developed out of my own camera collecting hobby and from finding, possibly due to the recent development of digital photography, a growing number of film cameras in charity shops and car boot sales etc which still contain undeveloped rolls of film, and an increasing number of and old photographs.
+The Slingfilm project developed out of my own camera collecting hobby and from finding, possibly due to the recent development of digital photography, a growing number of film cameras in charity shops and car boot sales etc which still contain undeveloped rolls of film, and an increasing number of old photographic prints and albums.
 Given that we live in a society that has enjoyed photographing and documenting almost every aspect of our lives, and that most people would consider their photo albums as the first possession they would reach to save in a house fire, I’m more than a little interested in these cameras and photographs that have been (knowingly or unknowingly) discarded.
 The Slingfilm project will attempt to document the discarded cameras and prints I find along the way, where found, how much I paid for them, some history of the camera itself perhaps, along with the films often found inside them and the results of the processing of those films – the lost memories.

 What brings people to sling their memories away? as we race from one redundant format to another, are we forever fated to consign our old memories to landfill in favour of making shiny new ones?

 Bearing in mind the age and poor storage conditions of the items I find the results will be patchy, many I know will be fogged and useless, others will be badly exposed, but perhaps, just occasionally, some gems might turn up.
 Let’s just see how it goes…